Software-Testing-Project/Front-end/README.md

 ### `npm start`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Expo server will run at [http://localhost:3000](http://localhost:3000) in your browser.

 The page will reload when you make changes.\
-You may also see any lint errors in the console.
+You can open this in your browser or can install the application on IOS or Android.
+Works for both Emulator as well as physical devices

 ### `npm run test`